Nero Decree

-The Nero Decree (Nerobefehl) was issued by Adolf Hitler on 19 March 1945, ordering the destruction of German infrastructure to prevent its use by Allied forces as they penetrated deep within Germany.
+The Nero Decree (Nerobefehl) was a scorched earth policy issued by Adolf Hitler on 19 March 1945, ordering the destruction of German infrastructure to prevent its use by Allied forces as they penetrated deep within Germany.
 It was officially titled Decree Concerning Demolitions in the Reich Territory (Befehl betreffend Zerstörungsmaßnahmen im Reichsgebiet) and has subsequently become known as the Nero Decree, after the Roman Emperor Nero, who, according to an apocryphal story, engineered the Great Fire of Rome in 64 AD.
 The decree was deliberately disobeyed by Albert Speer shortly before the fall of the Nazi regime.

 Background

 By the beginning of 1945, Germany faced imminent defeat.
 Most of the territory it conquered early in the war had been liberated or recaptured, the Ardennes Offensive had failed, and Allied armies were advancing on Germany proper from both the East and the West.
 However, Hitler was not willing to accept the terms of unconditional surrender, which he considered as repeating the same shame as Versailles.
 Moreover, according to some around him, Hitler came to view the German people as having failed him, unworthy of what he saw as their great mission in history and thus deserving to die alongside his regime.

 This was not the first time Hitler had tried to destroy land he could no longer hold.
 On the eve of the Liberation of Paris, he ordered that the city "must not fall into the hands of the enemy except as a field of ruins.”
 However, the German military governor, Dietrich von Choltitz, did not carry out the order and surrendered to the Allies.
 He later claimed that this was the moment he realized that "Hitler was insane," although the French historian Lionel Dardenne disputes his characterization of events as a "self-serving fantasy."
 Similarly, Hitler had issued orders to enact a scorched earth policy upon the Netherlands in late 1944, when it became obvious that the Allies were about to retake the country, but Arthur Seyss-Inquart, the Reichskommissar in charge of the Netherlands during its occupation, was able to greatly limit the scope to which the order was executed.